LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ## 8\.
 Legacy Inputs

 As LDAR-Sim continues to grow and evolve, certain parameters may need to be retired and removed from the current version of LDAR-Sim.
 For completeness, the documentation for these parameters will be moved to this section along with an indication of which version of LDAR-Sim they were removed in.

+### subtype_leak_dist_file -- Removed as of version 3.0.0

+**Data type:** String

+**Default input:** None

+**Description:** Name of file containing distributions for subtypes.
+Requires 3 or columns: subtype_code, dist_type, followed by scipy defined shape parameters, followed by the scipy scale.
+For example if dist_type is lognormal , their will be only one shape parameter (3rd column) and the the size parameter will be placed in the 4th column.
+Note: loc parameters are always set to zero.
+If this parameter is set to None, or left blank, distributions are set are set at a program level with the leak_dist_params, and leak_dist_type parameters.

+**Notes on acquisition:**

+**Notes of caution:** If True, will overwrite global leak distribution.

 ### subtype_times_file -- Removed as of Version 2.4.0